zamweis/joychair/README.md

 - [Arduino Joystick Tutorial](https://www.instructables.com/Create-a-Joystick-Using-the-Arduino-Joystick-Libra/): Useful guide for setting up the Arduino Leonardo as a joystick.
 - [MPU6050](https://images.app.goo.gl/LdwjNLMtsEHgnhpH7): How to wire MPU6050
 - [Buzzer](https://images.app.goo.gl/mgFJdeP5EhSxzM8t5): How to wire a buzzer
 - [RGB-LED](https://images.app.goo.gl/b1UZzW2y5GSzTEi26): How to wire a RGB-LED
+- [Rrechargeable Battery](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather/assembly): How to wire a rechargeable battery

 ## Contributors